sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/prometheus.md

 In this setup, each instance of **${project.name}** exposes the collected metrics via HTTP, and the Prometheus Server connects to each instance to scrape the `/metrics` endpoint.
 You need to ensure the Prometheus Server has network access to each collector.

-By default, the internal **Hardware Sentry Exporter for Prometheus** is started on port **TCP/24375**.
-The port can be [modified in the `receivers` section of **config/otel-config.yaml**](../configuration/configure-otel.md).

-As the Prometheus Server will communicate directly with the internal **Hardware Sentry Exporter for Prometheus**, the *OpenTelemetry Collector* pipeline is completely skipped (receivers, processors and exporters).
-In fact, in this scenario, you can even decide to run the **Hardware Sentry Exporter for Prometheus** process standalone, without the *OpenTelemetry Collector*.
+**${project.name}** can be configured to expose metrics using the [OpenTelemetry Prometheus exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/prometheusexporter) on the TCP port configured in the [`exporters` section of **config/otel-config.yaml**](../configuration/configure-otel.md).
+The Prometheus Server will communicate directly with the OpenTelemetry Prometheus exporter.

-Once **Hardware Sentry Exporter for Prometheus** is running, you can configure a job in the [`scrape_configs` section of your Prometheus Server configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config):
+Once **${project.name}** is running, you can configure a job in the [`scrape_configs` section of your Prometheus Server configuration](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config):

 ```yaml
   - job_name: hardware_sentry